Havarti Cheese vs Parmigiano Reggiano Cheese

 Havarti Cheese has a fat content of max 50% moisture, min 23% fat and a moisture content of 40–45% (typically).
 Havarti's texture can be described as "smooth".
 Parmigiano Reggiano Cheese has a fat content of minimum 32%.
 Parmigiano Reggiano's texture can be described as "grainy, flaky".

-Havarti Cheese has a mild, buttery flavor.
+Havarti Cheese has a mild, buttery taste.
 Havarti's aroma can be described as "pungent aroma, earthy taste".
-Parmigiano Reggiano Cheese has a umami flavor.
+Parmigiano Reggiano Cheese has a umami taste.
 Parmigiano Reggiano's aroma can be described as "mild, milky".

 Appearance and Aging